cloudmesh-community/fa19-516-144/project/audit.md

 ### Open Questions

 1. Why is the rsa format being used?
     1. Familiarity of past programmer or technical requirement of Cloudmesh?
     1. Could the smaller ECC keys be used to decrease communication cost?
-1. Does the top comment need to be updated?
-It outputs a private pem file.
+1. Why does the recommended key gen not use --pubout?
+Needs updating?
 1. Why is the pem path using default locations instead of pulling info from config?
 1. Where is the location of every instance this class is initiated or called?
 1. path\_expand is used multiple times on the 'pem' var.
 Is this necessary?